KTH-EPE/MMC_dynamic_performance_verification_framework/README.md

-# InterOPERA MMC Dynamic Tests Verification Framework
+# InterOPERA MMC Dynamic Performance Verification Framework

 This repository provides an automated Python-based workflow for running and managing PSCAD simulations to assess the dynamic performance compliance of modular multilevel converters (MMCs) with the functional requirements specified in